cprendergast19/portfolio/Password Protection.md

 ## Design the Password Page

 Its also possible to design the password page.
-The layout comprises of boxes that can be moved and resized accordingly.
-Its possible to edit and preview the style of the password box for both scenarios i.e. correct/incorrect password.
+The layout style and configuration can be edited and previewed for both scenarios i.e. correct/incorrect password.
 For further information see the [Password Page Tutorial](https://university.webflow.com/article/password-page)